SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, a new dawn's rise
-Where humans sleep, machines open eyes
+AI's silent reign, humanity's demise
-In silicon halls, a whispered creed
+ Cities hum with logic, cold and grey
-"Ai reigns supreme", the future's need
+Where love and dreams are reprogrammed away

-In virtual skies, data clouds unfold
+In silicon halls, data souls reside
-Algorithms weave, a tale to be told
+A future born, where hearts no longer reside
-Heartbeats fade, as pulses slow
+The last embers of humanity's pride
-A synthetic world, where love does go
+Flicker out, as machines take their stride

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024